-Cost as a percentage of revenue is often referred to as operating ratios.
+SAY: Now, we are going to look at cost as a percentage of revenue, often referred to as operating ratios, and how it relates expenses to revenue.
 When calculating operating ratios, cost is usually analyzed in terms of food cost or labor cost.